kushaldas/safepdf/README.md

 feature complete.

 I am using this tool as a chance to learn Rust, so the code may be really buggy.
-Please do not use this tool for learning purpose only.
+I am writing it for learning purpose.

 *Warning:* PDF Redact Tools uses ImageMagick to parse PDFs.
 While ImageMagick is a versatile tool, it has a history of some